corysollberger/SortingAlgorithm/README.txt

 - Quicksort

 Currently being developed, these features need to be implemented
-- GUI for User Selection
+- GUI for User Selection, I've decided to go with Tkinter as my GUI
-- Exporting of data using Matplotlib
+- Tkinter used instead of MatPlotLib, although that functionality might be implemented in the future.
 - Algorithms not implemented

 A little project to get better at python programming using python libraries